Loopring/protocols/DESIGN.md

 # Intro

-For protocol 3 we want to greatly improve the throughput of the protocol.
+For protocol 3 we want to greatly improve throughput of the protocol.
 We do this by using zk-SNARKs.
 As much work as possible is done offchain while we only verify the work onchain.

 For the best performance we support offchain balances.
 These are balances that are stored in a merkle tree.
 Users can deposit and withdraw tokens to the smart contract and their balance is updated in the merkle tree.
-This way we can transfer tokens between users just by updating the merkle tree offchain, no need for expensive token transfers onchain.
+This way we can support transferring tokens between by just updating the merkle tree offchain, no need for expensive token transfers onchain.

 We do still want to support onchain transfers:
 - It may not be possible to deposit/withdraw security tokens to the smart contract
 - Users may prefer to keep funds in their normal wallet

-Note that there is never any risk of losing funds when depositing to the smart contract.
+Do note that there is never any risk of losing any funds when depositing to the smart contract.
 Both options are non-custodial.

 Data availability for all merkle trees is ensured.
-Anyone can recreate the merkle trees just by using the data available on the Ethereum blockchain.
+Anyone can recreate the same merkle trees just by using the data available on the Ethereum blockchain.

+> Question (Daniel): what if the offhchain operator doesn't handle a user's onchain deposit?
+Given two operations, a) a user created a account and deposited some tokens onchain, b) another user submitted an order offchain.
+Does the operator need to choose which operation should be put into the merkle tree first?
+Will this affct the way the merkle tree is built thus invaliate the garantee that the same merkle trees can be built using all data onchain?
+Or if order submision will not be part of the merkle tree?
+What about order cancellation then?

+> Question (Daniel): should we also user a nonce per account to make sure the operator never miss an instruction (submitOrdder or cancelOrder)?
+Although the operator does have the option to not `mine` an instruction.

 ## Trading using onchain and offchain balances

-Trading is possible between onchain and offchain accounts.
-Offchain accounts however have many advantages over onchain accounts.

 ### Risks with paying using onchain balances

 The proof has all the data baked in on how to settle the rings.
-There's nothing we can do to do change the state changes that are done inside the SNARK.
+There's nothing we can do to change the state changes that are done inside the SNARK.

 When a user pays using his onchain balance, sufficient funds need to still be available when the token transfer is done onchain.
 Depending on how long the proof generation takes, this can be tens of seconds between calculating the filled amounts of the rings and actually doing the token transfer onchain.
 To make things worse, the account ID is sent onchain for everyone to see.
-The owner of the account can monitor the pending transaction pool and try to lower his balance and/or allowance.
+The owner of the account can monitor the pending transaction pool and try to lower his balance and/or allowance to make the onchain transfer fail.

 The design contains some mitigations for this problem.

+> Question (Daniel): with offchain balance, if user can withdral funds onchain, it also means the settlement with a new merkle root and proof will fail, won't it?
+Unless the withdrawal must be honored offchain (like an withdrawal approval).

 ### The many advantages of offchain balances: